rgalindo125/ETL_NFL_Project/README.md

 # NFL Player Profiles with Arrest records (ETL-Project)
 The purpose of this project is to identify NFL player arrest records and their demographic player records pulled from player profile records.
-We are also asking: "Which team drafted the most players with arrest records during the period 2000 -2017?"
+As a bonus we are also asking: "Which college did most of the players drafted with arrest records come from during the period 2000 -2017?"

 ## The Process:
 We analyzed all the available arrest records from Kaggle NFL Arrests 2000 - 2017.